 Writing Assignment Requirements

-This is the most important consideration that affects whether or not you get the results you want.
+This is the most important consideration that affects whether you get the desired results.
 There are two methods.
 One is to let the writer decide about the content following basic parameters.
 The other is to have the writer follow very detailed instructions.

 Basic Assignments